Table of Contents

-With the variety of amino acids that can be incorporated in the structure of a protein molecule, protein can exhibit different structural properties.
+With the variety of amino acids that can be incorporated in the structure of a protein molecule, proteins can exhibit different structural properties.
 The difference in the structural properties enables proteins to serve different structural functions.

-Due to the solvent polarity around the protein molecules, hydrophobic amino acids tend be buried in the interior of the protein molecule.
+Due to the solvent polarity around the protein molecules, hydrophobic amino acids tend to be buried in the interior of the protein molecule.
 Acidic and basic amino acids are the ones generally exposed because of their high hydrophilicity.

-Globular proteins changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
-This arrangement makes globular protein very soluble.
+Globular protein changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
+This arrangement makes the globular protein very soluble.
 The most common globular protein is hemoglobin.
 Hemoglobin is used to transport oxygen around the body.
-Its quaternary structure is made up of 4 polypeptide chain.
-Two of which are identical alpha chains with 141 amino acids.
+Its quaternary structure is made up of 4 polypeptide chains; two of which are identical alpha chains with 141 amino acids.